Stylus-Shift/stylusshift/README.md

    - Use local testnets or Arbitrum testnets to verify contract functionality.
    - Perform audits to ensure optimal performance and security once you move into production.

-If you need more in-depth guidance, check out the [Arbitrum Migration Guide](https://docs.arbitrum.io/migration-guide) for specific step-by-step instructions tailored for different ecosystems.

 --------------------------------------------------------------------------------